 In fiscal 2007, the Board of Directors authorized Cabot to repurchase up to ten million shares of Cabot's common stock in the open market or in privately negotiated transactions.
 This authorization did not have a set expiration date.
-During the first quarter of fiscal 2015, Cabot repurchased 925,700 shares of its common stock under this authorization.
-As of December 31, 2014, less than 1 million shares remained available for repurchase under that authorization.
+During the first six months of fiscal 2015 and 2014, Cabot repurchased 925,700 and 379 shares, respectively, of its common stock under this authorization.

 In January 2015, the Board of Directors authorized Cabot to repurchase up to five million shares of the Company's common stock in the open market or in privately negotiated transactions and cancelled the previous authorization.
+Cabot has repurchased 300,000 shares of its common stock under this authorization.
+As of March 31, 2015, 4.7 million shares remain available for repurchase under the current authorization.

-During the first quarter of fiscal 2015, Cabot paid cash dividends of \$0.22 per share of common stock for a total of \$14 million.
-During the first quarter of fiscal 2014, Cabot paid cash dividends of \$0.20 per share of common stock for a total of \$13 million.
+During the first six months of fiscal 2015, Cabot paid cash dividends of \$0.22 per share of common stock for a total of \$28 million.
+During the first six months of fiscal 2014, Cabot paid cash dividends of \$0.20 per share of common stock for a total of \$26 million.